 BECI offers the possibility to order Sprout to be Brussels masks for businesses, staff, and clients.

-Bruxelles Métropole is the benchmark magazine for Brussels executives and managers and now has its own podcast: meet the guests of the editorial staff in open-ended interviews, to talk about entrepreneurial and urban themes, close to the concerns of business leaders and the realities of their region.
+You can meet the guests of the editorial staff in open-ended interviews.
+You can talk about business and urban themes, close to the concerns of business leaders and the realities of their region.